HERO: Learning Humanoid End-Effector Control for Visual Whole-Body Open-Vocabulary Object Grasping

 \section{Abstract}

-Visual loco-manipulation of arbitrary objects in the wild with humanoid robots requires accurate end-effector (EE) control and a generalizable understanding of the scene via visual inputs (\eg, RGB-D images).
-Existing approaches are based on real-world imitation learning and exhibit limited generalization due to the difficulty in collecting large-scale training datasets.
-This paper presents a new paradigm, HERO, for object loco-manipulation with humanoid robots that combines the strong generalization and open-vocabulary understanding of large vision models with strong control performance from simulated training.
-We achieve this by designing an accurate residual-aware EE tracking policy.
-This EE tracking policy combines classical robotics with machine learning.
-It uses a) inverse kinematics to convert residual end-effector targets into reference trajectories, b) a learned neural forward model for accurate forward kinematics, c) goal adjustment, and d) replanning.
-Together, these innovations help us cut down the end-effector tracking error by 3.2$\times$.
-We use this accurate end-effector tracker to build a modular system for loco-manipulation, where we use open-vocabulary large vision models for strong visual generalization.
-Our system is able to operate in diverse real-world environments, from offices to coffee shops, where the robot is able to reliably manipulate various everyday objects (\eg, mugs, apples, toys) on surfaces ranging from 43cm to 92cm in height.
-Systematic modular and end-to-end tests in simulation and the real world demonstrate the effectiveness of our proposed design.
-We believe the advances in this paper can open up new ways of training humanoid robots to interact with daily objects.
+\HEROAbstractFigure Visual loco-manipulation of arbitrary in-the-wild objects requires accurate end-effector (EE) control and a generalizable understanding of the scene from visual inputs (\eg, RGB-D images).
+Existing imitation and sim2real methods jointly learn both these aspects via monolithic end-to-end learning and are thus hard to scale.
+In this work, we bring to bear the best tools for each of these problems -- large vision models for generalizable scene understanding and simulated training for accurate EE control -- leading to an overall modular loco-manipulation system that exhibits strong generalization.
+Our core technical innovation is HERO, an accurate residual-aware EE tracking policy made possible by combining classical robotics with machine learning.
+It uses a) inverse kinematics to convert residual end-effector targets into reference trajectories, b) a learned neural forward model for accurate forward kinematics, and c) goal adjustment and replanning.
+Together, these innovations reduce the end-effector tracking error to 2.44cm, outperforming the strongest prior method by 5.5$\times$.
+Our overall system operates in diverse real-world environments, from offices to coffee shops, where the robot reliably grasps various everyday objects (\eg, mugs, apples, toys) on surfaces ranging from 43cm to 92cm in height.
+Systematic modular and end-to-end tests demonstrate the effectiveness of our proposed design.
+We believe our advances open up new ways of training humanoids to interact with daily objects.